ericoporto/ags-manual-wiki/GUI.md

     static GUI* GUI.GetAtScreenXY(int x, int y)

 Checks whether there is currently a GUI at screen co-ordinates (X,Y).
 If there is, returns its GUI.
-If two GUIs overlap, the frontmost one will be returned - this can be changed with the GUI.ZOrder property.
+If two GUIs overlap, the front-most one will be returned - this can be changed with the GUI.ZOrder property.

 If there is not currently a displayed, clickable GUI at the location